Select your climate zone What is my climate zone?

 I have found a plant near my wetlands that is over six feet tall and has all the chaaracteristics of the Angelica plant 1. how can I be sure it is angelica and not a poisonous relative and 2.
 Can I transplant the plant or is it better to plant only seeds?

-Post a question, comment or tip about Angelica
+Ask a question or post a comment or advice about Angelica

 This planting guide is a general reference intended for home gardeners.
 We recommend that you take into account your local conditions in making planting decisions.
 Gardenate is not a farming or commercial advisory service.
 For specific advice, please contact your local plant suppliers, gardening groups, or agricultural department.
 The information on this site is presented in good faith, but we take no responsibility as to the accuracy of the information provided.